rustechIT/gravContainerized/README.md

 Cloud native deployment to be used for any cloud provider (for example Azure Container Services or AWS ECS).

 ## Project Roadmap (as of right now)
-Phase 1: Update Dockerfile and docker-compose.yaml with industry standard security configurations for Apache, Grav, and Firewall rules (both of the container and the cloud network).
+Phase 1: Update Dockerfile and docker-compose.yaml with industry standard security configurations for Apache and Grav.
 Phase 2: Configure Kubernetes as the Docker orchestrator for cloud deployment and autoscaling (and industry standard security configuration).

 ## Project Status
-So far the best way I have figured out to get this done is by deploying on an Ubuntu VM and confguring Apache, Grav, Firewall rules there and then translating them into the docker container.
-This is done by configuring the /etc/apache2/apache2.conf and /etc/apache2/envvars and the sites-available conf file for your site on the VM and then copying those files into the container when building an image with the dockerfile.
-Currently building the Ubuntu VM with the Apache, Grav and Firewall configurations to be later added to the docker container.
+So far I have all the configurations ready for the initial server deployment (as many security configurations are implemented as is practical).
+Now using them to configure Docker images, which includes mounting a folder on the host to the container for persistent storage.